 Businesses in South Dakota are not subject to corporate income tax, personal income tax, personal property tax, business inventory tax, or inheritance tax.

-Local Infrastructure Improvement Program: Provides grants to aid in funding the construction of infrastructure associated with an economic development project.
+Local Infrastructure Improvement Program: Provides grants to aid in funding the construction or reconstruction of public infrastructure associated with an economic development project.
 This program is open to any local development corporation or political subdivision of the state.

 Revolving Economic Development & Initiative (REDI) Fund: This discretionary program offers low-interest loans of up to 45% of total project costs to assist business attraction and expansion projects.
 The REDI Fund provides permanent financing for the purchase of land and associated site improvements, construction, acquisition, renovations of buildings and equipment.
 In addition, the fund can be used to offset fees, services and other costs associated with construction.
-Interest rates are 2%, and loans are amortized for up to 20 years on a building and 10 years on equipment, with a balloon payment due after 5 years.
+Loans under this program have a low, fixed interest rate and are amortized based on the useful life of assets financed with a balloon payment due after 5 years.
 Companies should secure matching funds and be able to provide a 10% minimum equity contribution before applying.

-South Dakota WORKS: Offers business/commercial loans to companies in need of working capital.
-Loans can be used to cover start-up costs, payroll, and construction.
-Loans are for 1-5 years, with a maximum loan of $1 million.
+South Dakota WORKS: Offers commercial loans to companies in need of working capital.
+Loans can be used to cover working capital, interim construction needs on new buildings, and equipment.
+Loans are for 1-5 years, with a 3% fixed interest rate and amortization matched to a useful asset life with a balloon payment due after 5 years.
+Loans are typically less than a maximum loan of $1 million.

 MicroLOAN: This discretionary program assists small businesses with their projects of less than $750,000.
 Loans can be used for permanent working capital, equipment or real estate financing .The maximum loan amount under this program is $100,000 for a period of up to 10 years, and carry a 3% interest rate.